NateShoffner/nateshoffner.github.io/_posts/2013-10-13-c-global-hotkeys-via-getasynckeystate.md

 }
 {% endhighlight %}

-<h2>Hooking &amp; Unhooking</h2>
+#### Hooking & Unhooking
-<p>To hook a key, call the Hook() method, supplying the Keys value as well as any optional modifier keys.
-Additionally, you can provide a delegate to use for a callback for when the key is pressed.</p>
+To hook a key, call the Hook() method, supplying the Keys value as well as any optional modifier keys.
+Additionally, you can provide a delegate to use for a callback for when the key is pressed.

-<p>To unhook a key, simple call the Unhook() method with the appropriate parameters and it will no longer be polled.</p>
+To unhook a key, simple call the Unhook() method with the appropriate parameters and it will no longer be polled.

 {% highlight csharp %}
 [Flags]